-- 1. In the Loopback tab, select the audio source to loop back to your DAW.
+- 1. In the Loopback output tab, select the audio source you wish to loop back into your DAW.
 Default is Playback 1-2. - 2.
-In your DAW, ensure the Loopback tracks are enabled for recording. - 3.
-Create a new audio track. - Important!
+In your DAW, ensure that the Loopback tracks are enabled for recording. - 3.
+Create a new audio track. - 4.
+Important!
 MUTE THE DAW CHANNEL.
-If you are routing the output of the channel you are recording back to DAW 1 & 2, a feedback loop will be created, potentially damaging for your speakers, or worse - your ears. - 5.
-Check the Loopback output is not muted. - 6.
+If you are routing the output of the channel you are recording back to DAW 1 & 2, a feedback loop will be created, potentially damaging for your speakers, or worse your ears. - 5.
+Check that the Loopback output is not muted. - 6.
 Set the DAW channel to record enable. - 7.
 Now, any audio playing on your computer, e.g., a separate audio replay program or from an Internet browser, will be routed into your DAW ready for recording.
 Hit record in your DAW to capture the audio.